 Weighted overlay in GeoPlanner

-Complete the following steps to perform a weighted overlay analysis:
+Complete the following steps in GeoPlanner to perform a weighted overlay analysis:

-- From the drop-down menu, choose New Model.
+- Click the Modeler drop-down arrow and choose New Model.

-- In the New Weighted Overlay Model widget, scroll the list of services.
-Click Select on the service you want to use for your weighted overlay analysis.
+- Click Select on the service that you want to use for your weighted overlay analysis.

-- Scroll down the list of layers and check the layers you want to include in your analysis.
-You can choose up to 15 layers.
+- Click the check boxes for the layers you want to include in your analysis.

 - Click Design Model.

-- Assign each layer a relative importance in the analysis by typing a percentage in the % text box.
+- Assign each layer a relative importance, or weight, in the analysis by providing a percentage in the % text box.

-The total percentage must equal 100 before you can run the analysis.
+The percentage total must be equal to 100% before you can run the analysis.

-Class weights are values in the layer that are mapped to a suitability scale.
-For example, the Distance to Water layer has a class weight of 0–1609 and is mapped to suitability value 9.
-This means that any values of 0–1609 in the Distance to Water layer are treated as 9 (high) in the analysis.
-How you interpret this depends on your criteria.
-If you are trying to identify areas at risk for flooding, a value of 9 signifies that an area is highly likely to flood.
-However, if you are trying to site a new housing development, a value of 9 can signify a highly suitable area.
+How you interpret the score assigned to data classes depends on your criteria.
+If you are trying to identify areas at risk for flooding, a score of 9 signifies that an area is highly likely to flood.
+However, if you are trying to site a new housing development, a score of 9 can signify a highly suitable area.

-- Optionally, change the color scheme of your design model by clicking the drop-down arrow and choosing a color scheme.
+- Optionally, change the color scheme of your design model by clicking Set symbology .

 - Click Save.